tfurelaud/PAP/README.md

 ![Snapshot](Capture.png?raw=true "snapshot")

-A simulation of pile sand abelien fall by using Parallel Archi Programming (OpenMP, OpenCL).
+A simulation of pile abelian sandfall using Parallel Programming (OpenMP, OpenCL).

-Before looking at this github project, please have a look on the basic code did by our teachers on [easypap](https://gforgeron.gitlab.io/easypap/).
+Before looking at this github project, please take a look at the basic code made by our teachers on [easypap](https://gforgeron.gitlab.io/easypap/).

-You can also read the README.md that you'll find in the easypap-se folder, that has been made by our teachers.
+You can also read the README.md that you'll find in the easypap-se folder, which was created by our teachers.

 ## Our work

 As you can see on easypap, the sequential code is already done.
-Here, we had to do a parallel version by using OpenMP.
+Here, we had to do a parallel version using OpenMP.

-But first of all we've optimized the sequential code to win performance in sequential mode, that is the first very important step, and that has to be do.
+But first of all we've optimized the sequential code to gain performance in sequential mode, that is the very important first step, and it must to be done.

-The file that we modified is sable.c in kernel/c/sable.c.
-This is a lot of a OpenMP version (tiled, ...).
-We also have modified kernel/ocl/sable.cl to make GPU optimization with OpenCL.
+The file we modified is sable.c in kernel/c/sable.c.
+Its is mainly an OpenMP version (tiled, ...).
+We have also modified kernel/ocl/sable.cl to make GPU optimization with OpenCL.

 ## Our results

 You can find our report at the root of the github.
-It's in french but it shows the result we obtains by using different optimization. also its shows all the different ways we work on to optimize calculations.
+It's in French but it shows the result we get using different optimizations.
+It also shows all the different ways we work on to optimize calculations.